-CERN LINAC 4: 352 MHz frequency, Tank diameter 500 mm, 3 resonators (tanks), Length 19 m, 120 Drift Tubes, Energy: 3 MeV to 50 MeV, β =0.08 to 0.31 \rightarrow cell length from 68mm to 264mm.
+CERN LINAC 4: 352 MHz frequency, Tank diameter 500 mm, 3 resonators (tanks), Length 19 m, 120 Drift Tubes, Energy: 3 MeV to 50 MeV, $\beta$ =0.08 to 0.31 $\rightarrow$ cell length from 68mm to 264mm.

-HIGH β CAVITIES: CYLINDRICAL STRUCTURES (electrons or protons and ions at high energy)

-\Rightarrow When the β of the particles increases (>0.5) one has to use higher RF frequencies (>400-500 MHz) to increase the accelerating gradient per unit length

-⇒the DTL structures became less efficient (effective accelerating voltage per unit length for a given RF power);

-Real cylindrical cavity

-(TM010-like mode because of the shape and presence of beam tubes)

-Cylindrical single or multiple cavities working on the $\rm TM{010}\mathchar'-like$ mode are used qualifies the efficiency of an accelerating mode.
-The higher is its value, the larger is the obtainable accelerating voltage for a given power.
-Traditionally, it is the quantity to optimize in order to maximize the accelerating field for a given dissipated power:

-For a pure cylindrical structure (also called pillbox cavity) the first accelerating mode (i.e. with non zero longitudinal electric field on axis) is the TM010 mode.
+HIGH $\beta$ CAVITIES: CYLINDRICAL STRUCTURES (electrons or protons and ions at high energy) $\Rightarrow$ When the $\beta$ of the particles increases (>0.5) one has to use higher RF frequencies (>400-500 MHz) to increase the accelerating gradient per unit length ⇒the DTL structures became less efficient (effective accelerating voltage per unit length for a given RF power); Real cylindrical cavity (TM010-like mode because of the shape and presence of beam tubes) Cylindrical single or multiple cavities working on the $\rm TM{010}\mathchar'-like$ mode are used For a pure cylindrical structure (also called pillbox cavity) the first accelerating mode (i.e. with non zero longitudinal electric field on axis) is the TM010 mode.
 It has a well known analytical solution from Maxwell equation.